 Overview

-Federal agencies are increasing the requirements for principal investigators (PIs) to disclose their foreign sources of support and to disclose how those sources are being used to support the proposed and related research.
+Federal agencies require principal investigators (PIs) and other key personnel to disclose their foreign sources of support and to disclose how those sources are being used to support the proposed and related research.
 UC Berkeley researchers who receive federal funding for research activities need to be aware of these requirements and how each federal agency interprets what is meant by foreign sources of support.
 Some of these requirements have been in place for some time and others are new or are being interpreted differently and/or more rigorously than in the past.

-Guidance issued by federal agencies related to the potential impact on grants and contracts is provided below.
-If you have any questions regarding specific proposals or awards, please contact your SPO Contract and Grant Officer.
+If you have any questions regarding specific proposal or award requirements, please contact your SPO Contract and Grant Officer.

 Other/Current & Pending Support